Towards Robust Neural Networks via Orthogonal Diversity: Experiments

-\fk{In Table \ref{tab:robustness-comparison-1}, for FGSM, the maximum perturbation $\epsilon$ is set as $8/255$ of $l_\infty$ norm.
-For C\&W, the $l_2$ norm version is adopted with the confidence $\kappa=0$, 0.01 learning rate, 9 binary search steps and 3 maximum iterations.
-For the transfer-based black-box attacks, adversarial examples generated by FGSM with $l_\infty$ bound $8/255$ on the baseline model are transferred to deceive other models.
-For the query-based SQUARE, the $l_2$ norm version is adopted with bound $0.5$. }
+In Table \ref{tab:robustness-comparison-1}, for FGSM, the maximum perturbation $\epsilon$ is set as $8/255$ of $l_\infty$ norm.
+For C\&W, the $l_2$ norm is adopted with confidence $\kappa=0$, 0.01 learning rate, 9 binary search steps and 3 maximum iterations.
+For the transfer-based black-box attack, adversarial examples generated by FGSM with $l_\infty$ bound $8/255$ on the baseline model are transferred to deceive other models.
+For the query-based SQUARE, the $l_2$ norm is adopted with bound $0.5$.

-\fk{The results in Table \ref{tab:robustness-comparison-1} illustrate the superiority of DIO in the robustness improvements over other non-data-augmented defenses.
-Against the white-box attacks, DIO shows the highest robust accuracy while the DeNoise and the PNI only bring minor gains.
+The results in Table \ref{tab:robustness-comparison-1} illustrate the superiority of DIO in robustness improvements over other non-data-augmented defenses.
+Against the white-box attacks, DIO shows the highest robust accuracy while DeNoise and PNI only bring minor gains.
 Against the black-box attacks, DIO could defend not only the transferred adversarial examples but also the iterative queries.
-In this experiment, DIO is verified to substantially outperform other non-data-augmented defenses in the absence of adversarial examples, where such superior robustness comes from the network structures specified in DIO. }
+In this experiment, DIO is verified to substantially outperform other non-data-augmented defenses in the absence of adversarial examples, where such superior robustness comes from the model augmentation specified in DIO.

-\subsubsection{\fk{Comparisons on data-augmented defenses}}
+\subsubsection{Comparisons on data-augmented defenses}

-\fk{In this experiment, our model-augmented DIO is plugged into the data-augmented defenses to evaluate whether DIO could further boost the adversarial-trained defenses.
-The compared defenses include PGD-based adversarial training (AT) \cite{madry2018towards}, TRADES \cite{zhang2019theoretically}, GAIRAT \cite{zhang2020geometry}, LBGAT \cite{cui2021learnable}, and AWP \cite{wu2020adversarial}.
-Among them, AT \cite{madry2018towards} uses PGD attack to generate adversarial examples.
-TRADES \cite{zhang2019theoretically} proposes that the predictions of noisy data should approximate that of clean data.
-GAIRAT \cite{zhang2020geometry} re-weights the adversarial examples according to their distances towards the classification boundary during training.
-LBGAT \cite{cui2021learnable} adopts another model trained using clean data to guide the training of the robust model.
-AWP \cite{wu2020adversarial} designs a double-perturbation on both the weights and the data.}
+In this experiment, our model-augmented DIO is plugged into the data-augmented defenses to evaluate whether DIO could further boost the adversarially trained defenses.
+The selected powerful defenses include PGD-based adversarial training (AT, \citep{madry2018towards}), TRADES \citep{zhang2019theoretically}, GAIRAT \citep{zhang2020geometry}, LBGAT \citep{cui2021learnable}, and AWP \citep{wu2020adversarial}.
+AT \citep{madry2018towards} uses the PGD attack to generate adversarial examples; TRADES \citep{zhang2019theoretically} proposes that the predictions of noisy data should approximate that of clean data; GAIRAT \citep{zhang2020geometry} re-weights the adversarial examples according to their distances towards the classification boundary during training.
+The above three methods focus on designing sophisticated ways of generating adversarial examples.
+For the other two defenses, LBGAT \citep{cui2021learnable} and AWP \citep{wu2020adversarial}, the former adopts another model trained on clean data to guide the training of the robust model and the latter designs a double-perturbation on both the weights and the data.